w3f/w3f-education/docs/Parachain/beginner/section4/deployment-strat.md

 ---

 The following explores different ways one can register a parachain on Rococo, Kusama, or Polkadot.
-Keep in mind that the process of registering on Kusama versus Polkadot is quite similar, however Kusama has more relaxed auction parameters.
+Keep in mind that the process of registering on Kusama versus Polkadot is quite similar, with Kusama having altered parameters for various mechanisms related to parachains leases and crowdloans.

 ## Testnet - Deploying on Rococo